grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 To write a tutorial, complete these steps:

-1. Determine where you want to add a tutorial to the Grafana Labs product documentation.
+1. Add a `sources/tutorials` directory to your project repo if one does not yet exist.

-    You can include tutorials wherever they make sense in your documentation hierarchy.
-Some tutorials are included on the [Tutorials](/tutorials/) page, but you can add tutorials within your own repos, as well.
+    The tutorial is stored in your repo but it is displayed on the Grafana [Tutorials](/tutorials/) page.
+See [Publish your tutorial](#publish-your-tutorial) for details.

-1. Create a child directory within the parent directory that follows this naming convention:
+1. Create a child directory within the `tutorials` directory that follows this naming convention:

    - The directory name should include a verb and an object.
    - Use lowercase letters.